ohld/edipus/permissions_controll/README.md

 /home/reset_secret_group.bash
 /home/give_permissions &
 ```
+This script runs automatically on every boot of the system.
 Fist one resets 'secret' group: delete all users from it.
-Second one starts daemon process automatically on every boot of the system.
+Second one starts daemon process on the background of the ststem.
 This daemon adds users to the group 'secret'
 5. create a group 'secret':
 ```
 groupadd secret